papapabi/project-euler/README.md

 > "Real learning is an active process, and seeing how it is done is a long way from experiencing that epiphany of discovery." <br/>
 > -- Project Euler, on searching solutions online

-Often, the true value of a thing isn't the thing itself, but instead the activity that created it;
-so looking at someone else's solution would drain all the fun out of your ~learning experience~.

 ## How to run the files

 To see the solution of a particular problem, simply clone this repository